ahmetaa/zemberek-nlp/classification/README.md

 ### Data Preparation

 For creating a classification model, we first need a `training set`.
-A file that contains examples.
+A file that contains documents and their labels.
 Training data should be prepared `fastText` style.
-For example, a training set that contains news titles and their categories:
+For example, a training set that contains news titles and their categories ([Download](https://drive.google.com/drive/folders/1JBPExAeRctAXL2oGW2U6CbqfwIJ84BG7)):

     __label__magazin Jackie Chan'a yapmadıklarını bırakmadılar!
     __label__spor Fenerbahçe Akhisar'da çok rahat kazandı
     __label__teknoloji Google Nexus telefonları Huawei de üretebilir!

-Each line must contain a `document`.
+Each line must contain a `document` and its label(s).
 A document can be a sentence, or a paragraph.
-Algorithm should work if a page long document but performance may be lower than expected.
+Algorithm should work with a page long document but performance may be lower than expected.
+A label must have a `__label__` prefix.

 However, it is usually suggested to preprocess the training set.
 Otherwise, for example `üretebilir!` and `üretebilir` will be handled as different words.
 How the input should be processed depends on the problem.
-For example:
+Some options:
  * Tokenization
  * Removal of some punctuations
  * Removal or normalization of digits
  * Using stems, lemmas or morphemes instead of words
  * Lower casing

- Most of them reduces sparsity of the vocabulary without damaging the information carried in the document and probably improves the performance but experimentation is necessary.
+ Most of those operations reduce sparsity of the vocabulary without damaging the information carried in the document and probably improves the performance but experimentation is necessary.

  For example after tokenization and lowercasing training set may become: